-- 2. Tends to prove (is probative of) just value as of January 1 of the assessment year under review; - 3.
-Is sufficiently relevant and credible to be accepted as adequate to support (legally justify) the conclusion reached; and - 4.
-Otherwise meets all requirements of law.
+2. Tends to prove (is probative of) just value as of January 1 of the assessment year under review;

+3. Is sufficiently relevant and credible to be accepted as adequate to support (legally justify) the conclusion reached; and

 Establishment of Revised Just Values in Administrative Reviews